jessewolcott/InfrastructureScripts/README.md

 Set it and forget it!
 This script cleans up computers that have not logged into the domain in 30/60/90 days, based on the computer record's "LastLogonTimeStamp".

+## dotnet4versioncheck.ps1

+Scrapes specified AD OU's and returns their installed dotnet framework (v4), the OS version, the IP address and the hostname.

 ## HyperVFileCopy.ps1

 DMZ'd or otherwise restricted machines may need to have files copied into them.
 This script allows that to happen with an entire directory full of files.